 Individual participants benefit from experiencing medical librarianship from a different cultural perspective.
 Contributing to and learning from international colleagues allows individuals to forge lifelong partnerships with professionals from a different perspective.
 Not only will individuals be able to enhance standards of the profession globally, but they will also personally improve their skills in information, communication, flexibility, and creativity.
 Individuals will learn new ideas, practices, and approaches in medical librarianship that they can apply in their home institution and career.

 Individuals who participate in this program are responsible for their own financial support.
 There is no obligation for the institution to the visiting librarian, other than providing the librarian with workspace to carry out projects.
 It is strongly recommended that the institution provides general information on accommodation and living options.

 MLA, through the International Cooperation Caucus, provides consultation to individuals upon accepting the International VIP opportunity.
 Upon completion of the International VIP, the hosting institution and visiting librarian will complete a brief survey to evaluate the experience.

 Applications can be submitted at any time; however, the selection committee only meets four times a year on the first of January, April, July, and October.
 Applicants should have their materials submitted two weeks before the meeting date by which they wish to be considered.
 Placement announcements are made four weeks after each meeting.

 Check out the program pamphlet here.

 Jie Li, Martha Knuth, Fred Pond, Gurpreet Rana, Elizabeth Whipple, Kathy Kwan (Chair)Interested in learning more?
-Have a question or comment on the MLA/ICS International Visiting Health Information Professionals Program?
+Have a question or comment on the MLA/ICC International Visiting Health Information Professionals Program?
 Please contact the Program Task Force.